Pirate-Weather/pirateweather/docs/Blog/KongGatewayInfrastructure.md

 USER kong
 ```

 Why the custom image?
 By default, the “Request Transformer” plugin runs after authentication; however, I needed it to run beforehand to extract the API key from a URL string.
-Specifically, the plugin adds a header from a URI capture: apikey:$(uri_captures['apikey']).
-This required that I create a ever so slightly modified version of the built in transformer [built in transformer](https://github.com/Kong/kong/tree/a382576530b7ddd57898c9ce917343bddeaf93f4/kong/plugins/request-transformer) with a [priority of 1251](https://docs.konghq.com/gateway/latest/plugin-development/custom-logic/#handlerlua-specifications) so it would run beforehand.
+Specifically, the plugin adds a header from a URI capture: `apikey:$(uri_captures['apikey'])`.
+This required that I create an ever so slightly modified version of the built-in transformer [built in transformer](https://github.com/Kong/kong/tree/a382576530b7ddd57898c9ce917343bddeaf93f4/kong/plugins/request-transformer) with a [priority of 1251](https://docs.konghq.com/gateway/latest/plugin-development/custom-logic/#handlerlua-specifications) so it would run beforehand.
 By downloading the request transformer files, I could adjust the priority and [build a new rock](https://github.com/luarocks/luarocks/wiki/Creating-a-rock).
-The created the file that gets copied over and installed in the dockerfile.
+This gets copied over and installed in the Dockerfile.

 ### Database
 Now that I had a functioning image, the AWS infrastructure falls into place around it.
 Kong stores everything in a Postgres database, and while I could have spun up my own, it was easier to rely on the AWS option, Aurora Postgres.
 Since the load is relatively small, I’m using the smallest Serverless v2 option, which uses 0.5 Aurora Capacity Units.
 By running this on RDS, it means I don’t have to worry about database updates, maintenance, or backups, and it will scale if there’s ever a wave of traffic.

 Kong can also rely on Redis for caching API calls or authentication.
 While I’m not caching any data yet, caching authentication quotas did produce a slight performance improvement, and allow for quotas to stay in sync when multiple instances of the Kong instance are running or if it gets restarted.
-For this, I spun up a simple, single node t4g instance, which provides a primary endpoint that Kong uses.
+For this, I spun up a simple, single node T4g instance, which provides a primary endpoint that Kong uses.

 ### Container
 With the AWS infrastructure in place, it was time to get to Kong.
 At the core, it is an ECS service that calls a task definition that looks like this: